Dishit79/DisPydactyl/README.md

 DisPydactyl
 ======

 DisPydactyl is working fork of pydactyl.
 This module has been tested with the new Pterodactyl V1 API and is constantly being updated.
-If any problem arises make an issue on Github.
+If any problem arises please make an issue on Github.
 This module still uses the pydactyl [documentation](https://pydactyl.readthedocs.io/en/latest/) and a rewritten one will be coming soon!

 ## Installation